OGE Energy Corp. (OGE) Bundle

 OGE Energy Corp.'s Founding Timeline

-- Year established: 1902, as the Oklahoma Gas and Electric Company.
+1902, originally as the Oklahoma Gas and Electric Company.

-- Initial capital/funding: Early funding was primarily local, aimed at building the initial generation and distribution infrastructure for a growing city.
-Precise initial figures are historical, but the goal was establishing foundational utility services.
+The initial funding was primarily local capital, essential for building the foundational generation and distribution infrastructure needed for a growing city.
+Precise figures are historical, but the goal was simply to establish foundational utility services.

 OGE Energy Corp.'s Evolution Milestones